 - Place dog in their cage

-- Instal baby gate that separates animals from each other
+- Install a baby gate that separates animals from each other

-- Place a see-through screen up on the door, which prevents either animal getting to the other side.
+- Place a see-through screen on the door, which prevents either animal from getting to the other side.

-Repeat the introduction stage until both animals are content with the others presence.
-Make sure that you reward both animals when they are calm, quiet, and non-aggressive towards the other animal.
+Repeat the introduction stage until both animals are content with the presence of the other.
+Make sure that you reward both animals when they are calm, quiet, and non-aggressive toward the other animal.

-Please Note: If the dog is not contained during this stage, it is important that owners keep them on a leash at all times, to avoid the dog tries chasing the Maine Coon cat.
+Please Note: If the dog is not contained during this stage, it is important that owners keep them on a leash at all times, to avoid the dog trying to chase the Maine Coon cat.

 Maine Coon Playing With Dog Videos

-If you are still not sure that your Maine Coon and dog will get on with each other, watch this video of a Golden Retriever Dog playing with his Maine Coon house mate.
+If you are still not sure that your Maine Coon and dog will get on with each other, take a look on Youtube to see Golden Retriever Dogs playing with their Maine Coon housemates.